LJohnsonLab/microglia-4s2-wd-lps/README.md

 ## Caveats

-- **Sample `M2` is excluded from all differential-expression analyses.** as E2 expression is incompatible with a microglia-specific switch and is most likely a sample-tracking / genotyping error or off-target Cre recombination.
+- **Sample `M2` is excluded from all differential-expression analyses** as E2 expression is incompatible with a microglia-specific switch and is most likely a genotyping error.